Information about Pioglitazone

 Common side effects of pioglitazone

-Blurred vision, Respiratory tract infection, Bone fracture, Numbness
+Weight gain, Blurred vision, Respiratory tract infection, Numbness, Bone fracture

 Available Medicine for Pioglitazone